jeremyBanks/database/docs/rfcs/0003-initial.md

       transaction has ended.
   - `.commit[Sync](): void`
     - Ends the transaction, with any committed and saved.
-The transaction object will no longer be used.
+The transaction object will not be used again.
   - `.rollback[Sync](): void`
     - Ends the transaction, with any changes rolled back.
-The transaction object will no longer be used.
+The transaction object will not be used again.
   - `.startTransaction[Sync](): driver.Transaction`
     - Starts a new child transaction within this transaction.
 The transaction object will not be used again until the child transaction has ended.